This post contains affiliate links. The Salt Sirens earns from qualifying purchases.

 From the sunny Caribbean to the sublime South Pacific, the liveaboard experience has caught the imagination of divers from all around the world.
-Our 6 top quality vessels featured here will transport on an unforgettable experience.
+Our 10 top quality vessels featured here will transport you to an unforgettable diving experience in Mexico.
 In complete luxury and comfort, these liveaboards will make you feel as if you’re diving from your own home.

 This sturdy 35m long, steel hulled boat, offers great value for money for those seeking to unravel the hidden underwater mysteries of Guadalupe.
 The magnificent, fully air-conditioned, Nautilus Explorer can accommodate up to 27 guests in its state-of-the-art rooms.
 These rooms comprise of 4 suite rooms on the upper deck and 9 staterooms on the lower deck, including one with triple occupancy.
 All rooms have modern facilities and adequate storage space.

 The Main Salon serves as the dining and entertainment venue with a fully stocked bar, library, and movies playing during evenings.
 The open deck has a dedicated camera area.
 Guests can take advantage of the free kayaking facility or go snorkeling and diving to view some great pelagic marine species like, manta rays, humpback whales, and sharks.
 The onboard chefs take great pride in serving some high quality food as per the requirements of the guests.

 Overview: A highly-rated liveaboard famous for its spectacular dives off Baja.

 The well-furbished 41m long Nautilus Belle Amie has been sailing to some of the most unique diving spots of Baja, Mexico for many years.
 The highly experienced 11-member crew allow guests to view the diverse marine life like, manta rays, dolphins, and a variety of sharks safely at close quarters.